 Construction and paving work will soon begin to improve Ely Road and the adjacent parking lot behind the apartments on campus.
 Beginning July 9, the parking lot will be closed.×

 We advise students and families to be very wary of any scholarship foundation or company that requires an application fee, investment, processing fee etc. You may wish to read the Federal Trade Commission (FTC) warning about potential scholarship scams about scholarship search services.

 The scholarship application "season" is usually January through March for the following academic year, but there can be variation from one fund to another.
 The following are legitimate sources of scholarships, but this list does not include every possible source of scholarship funds.
 If you are a graduating high school senior, your high school guidance counselor is an excellent source of information regarding those scholarships which are restricted to graduating high school seniors.
 Also, your employer, or your parents' employers, church, public service, and civic organizations are all potential sources of scholarships.
-We encourage you to check back here periodically because sometimes we learn of scholarships that we were previously unaware of.
+We encourage you to check back here periodically for new or updated scholarships information.

 Cory J Garwacki Foundation Scholarship